 When my wife and I bought our new home, we did all the normal things you do when buying a home.
-We turned on the water and gas, and ordered cable.
-We also ordered home security but cancelled it six months later.
+We turned on the water and gas and ordered cable.
+We also ordered home security but canceled it six months later.

 For whatever reason, I kept getting billed by the security company.
-Even when I called them to make sure that we’d cancelled the service, they would confirm.
+Even when I called them to make sure that we'd canceled the service, they would confirm.
 And then still bill me.

 The bigger problem was that getting them on the phone (the only way to cancel my account) would take 45-90 minutes of being on hold.
 I almost never had that kind of patience.

 And so they billed and billed.

 I know the value of recurring revenue and auto-renewals.
 I've been building hosted SaaS software forever and we worship at the altar of recurring revenue and auto-renewals.

 But sometimes things go wrong.
 Like when you're getting billed for a service you're not using.